lilyosah/tech-knowledgebase/Rails Models.md

 > ❗ You need to do do both server side AND form validation (when you specify the type of input [[Rails Views#Forms]]) because someone could try to post garbage directly to the DB using the URL and not the form

-You can also specify that suctom code should be injected at a certain point [[Aspect-Oriented Programming]]
+You can also specify that custom code should be injected at a certain point [[Aspect-Oriented Programming]]

 ```Ruby
 after_save :my_method